Bandy: Sweden

 Clarence von Rosen introduced bandy to Sweden.

 Bandy as an organized sport was introduced to Sweden in 1895.
 The Swedish royal family, noblemen and diplomats were among the first players.
 While the original inspiration mainly came from England, there also were early exchanges with Germany and Russia.
 Bandy was taken up as one of the sports at the international Nordic Games held in Sweden semi-annually from 1901.
 Swedish championships for men have been played annually since 1907 and Sweden was the first country to have an annual bandy league.

 In the 1920s students played the game, then it spread across the country and became a largely middle-class sport.
 The games could attract huge crowds of spectators in those days.
 After Slottsbrons IF won the Swedish championship in 1934 it became popular amongst workers in many smaller industrial towns and villages.
 Where there was a bandy club the local factory corporation also usually sponsored the club to mutual benefit as a successful team led to good PR for the company.
 Bandy remains the main sport in many of these places.

 In the mid-20th Century, bandy was the most popular spectator sport in Sweden, drawing huge crowds for most events and having bigger audiences than football or ice hockey.
 While not having the same numbers now, bandy is increasing the number of spectators in the 2020s, in contrast to many other sports.

 Bandy in Sweden is famous for its "culture" where both playing bandy and being a spectator requires great fortitude and dedication.
-A "bandy briefcase" is the classic accessory for spectating and is typically made of brown leather, well worn, and contains a warm drink in a thermos and/or a bottle of liquor.
+A bandyportföljen is the classic accessory for spectating and is typically made of brown leather, well worn, and contains a warm drink in a thermos and/or a bottle of liquor.
 Bandy is most often played at outdoor arenas during winter time, so the need for spectators to carry flasks or thermoses of 'warming' liquid like glögg is a natural effect.
 With the sport moving indoors in recent decades and the arenas urging for non-alcoholic policies for the audiences, this tradition has partly changed, though not without opposition.